kochlisGit/Shadow-Hand-Controller/README.md

 ![](https://miro.medium.com/v2/resize:fit:4800/format:webp/1*wfKvMsVMkUhEGz1YH7kCQA.png)

 2. **Policy-Gradient Methods**: Instead of computing the estimated returns, Policy-Gradient methods directly optimize the policy function without the necessity of a value function as an intermediary.
 The policy is typically parameterized by a set of weights (e.g. a neural network), and learning involves adjusting these weights to maximize expected reward.
 The idea is that by changing the weights of a neural network, and thus changing the selected actions, it also changes the rewards that the agent receives by the environment.
 The goal of the agent is to changes its policy (its weights) in the directin that maximizes its rewards, as shown below.
+One major advantage of Policy-Gradient methods over Value-Based methods is that they allow the use of continuous actions (e.g. float values), instead of discrete actions (e.g. 1,2,3).
+This is specifically useful in Mujoco environments, such as ours, where the goal is to predict the control (float values) of each actuator.

 ![](https://assets.website-files.com/62699d12d5bdec228b8eb739/62699d12d5bdec222e8eb9b6_61e98062f113c14630a6a066_hzUAOMVlW5j8lXhv1mSbwpU5ihOBEwnxoRd4twRoiy17ZgYx09VJzuxz_TQvkHkS8NinIkWGsIjloVHo3tPyRt14lZ-C2HszlcT1YjDDNP8kZ6hqzkVg5pf_t1VHTw.png)